tensorflow/tpu/tools/ctpu/README.md

 There are 4 main subcommands to know when using `ctpu`:

- - **status**: `ctpu status` will query the GCP APIs to determine the current status of your Cloud TPU and GCE VM.
+ - **status**: `ctpu status` will query the GCP APIs to determine the current status of your Cloud TPU and Compute Engine VM.
- - **up**: `ctpu up` will create a GCE VM with TensorFlow pre-installed, and create a corresponding Cloud TPU.
+ - **up**: `ctpu up` will create a Compute Engine VM with TensorFlow pre-installed, and create a corresponding Cloud TPU.
 If necessary, it will enable the appropriate GCP APIs, and configure default access levels.
-Finally, it will `ssh` into your GCE VM so you're all ready to start developing!
+   Finally, it will `ssh` into your Compute Engine VM so you're all ready to start developing!
+The environment variable `$TPU_NAME` is set automatically.
- - **pause**: `ctpu pause` will stop your GCE VM, and delete your Cloud TPU.
+ - **pause**: `ctpu pause` will stop your Compute Engine VM, and delete your Cloud TPU.
 Use this command when you'd like to go to lunch or when you're done for the night to save money.
-(No need to pay for a Cloud TPU or GCE VM if you're not using them.)
-When you're ready to get back going again, just run `ctpu up`, and you can pick back up right where you left off! *Note: you will still be charged for the disk space consumed by your GCE VM while it's paused.*
+(No need to pay for a Cloud TPU or Compute Engine VM if you're not using them.)
+When you're ready to get back going again, just run `ctpu up`, and you can pick back up right where you left off! *Note: you will still be charged for the disk space consumed by your Compute Engine VM while it's paused.*
- - **delete**: `ctpu delete` will delete your GCE VM and Cloud TPU.
+ - **delete**: `ctpu delete` will delete your Compute Engine VM and Cloud TPU.
    Use this command if you're done using Cloud TPUs for a while or want to clean up your allocated resources.

 > Pro tip: `ctpu` makes simplifying assumptions on your behalf and thus may not
 > be suitable for power users.
 For example, if you're executing a parallel